AYA BANK Listed by lapsus$ Ransomware Group

 What to Do

-- Run a DoxxScan to map every link between your emails, phone numbers, handles, and real-world identity, then complete the no-subscription cleanup of exposed records.
+- Run a DoxxScan to map every link between your emails, phone numbers, handles, and real-world identity, then complete the cleanup of exposed records.

 - Rotate the password you used at AYA Bank anywhere it has been reused and immediately enable two-factor authentication through an authenticator app instead of SMS.